-My friend Tam Mossman proposed a look at the rationales for suicide to see what we could learn from them and when I thought about it, it seemed that a post about suicide seemed a timely counterpoint to the life-saving post about hospital infection.
+My friend Tam Mossman proposed a look at the rationales for suicide to see what we could learn from them.
+When I thought about it, it seemed that a post about suicide seemed a timely counterpoint to the life-saving post about hospital infection.
 If this combination offends any reader, I sincerely apologize.

 Humans are a social animal.
-We would not be here today if our ancestors had not succeeded in surviving and reproducing under daunting prehistoric conditions.
-The family unit, necessitated by the many years it took to raise a newborn to an age of self-sufficiency, expanded to form the clan, the city and the nation.
+We are here today because our ancestors succeeded in surviving and reproducing under daunting prehistoric conditions.
+The family unit, because of the many years it took to raise a newborn to an age of self-sufficiency, expanded to form the clan, the city and the nation.

 How did the prohibition against suicide arise?
-Perhaps it has its origins in the instinct for survival, arising naturally in all creatures and then being adopted by society as an immutable and universal law.
+Perhaps it has its origins in the instinct for survival, arising naturally in all creatures and then adopted by society as an immutable and universal law.
 Perhaps it arises from the notion that “if everyone did it” obviously humankind would cease to exist.
-Perhaps the source is the observation that because the overwhelming majority of people want to live, the rare individual who doesn’t must be abnormal, a freak; from here it’s only a short step to telling him, you’re not allowed to be so very different from the rest of us.
+Or perhaps the source is the observation that because the overwhelming majority of people want to live, the rare individual who doesn’t must be abnormal, a freak.
+From here it’s only a short step to telling him, we forbid you to be so very different from the rest of us.
 However, Sir John Barry offers a more practical explanation in the case of English law: suicide was made a felony to enrich the king, who would then receive the suicide’s assets.

 Nevertheless, even though we can understand the origins of the ban on suicide, it is troubling that this taboo denies an individual control over that most personal of his possessions, his own existence.